-You can work with a care coordinator to determine whether you are eligible for admission to a long-term care home and to identify homes appropriate for you.
-You can refer yourself or a referral can be made for you by a family member/ caregiver, physician, nurse or community worker.
-If a person is not capable of making an informed decision about long-term care, the substitute decisionmaker (for example, the person who holds a Power of Attorney for Personal Care or certain family members) may do so on their behalf.
-It is a good idea to talk openly and respectfully with the person who might need long-term care before applying.
+You can work with a care coordinator to determine whether you are eligible for admission to a longterm care home and to identify homes appropriate for you.
+You can refer yourself or be referred to a care coordinator by a family member/caregiver, physician, nurse or community worker.
+If a person is not capable of making a decision about long-term care, the substitute decision-maker (for example, the person who holds a Power of Attorney for Personal Care or certain family members) may do so on their behalf.
+It is a good idea to discuss the decision to apply openly and respectfully with the person for whom long-term care is being considered.